6 things BC skiing enthusiasts should do to get into the winter swing! [Tokyo Metropolitan Edition]

 ③ Stand up: Build a body that can climb for an entire season

-I consider myself relatively active even among city dwellers, but I rarely burn more than 1,500 calories a day.
-During the season, I maintain this level of exercise for several days, and if I hit the mountains every week or every other week, I can do it continuously.
+I consider myself relatively active for someone living in the city, but even so, I don't often burn more than 1,500 calories a day.
+During the season, you have to maintain this level of exercise for several days, and if you go to the mountains every week or every other week, you're doing this continuously.
 Backcountry skiing and snowboarding are quite demanding sports.
 If

-you head to the snowy mountains without proper exercise, your thighs will scream on the first hike, and the next day, your muscles will be sore and you won't be able to climb comfortably.
-It's frustrating to run out of energy just before the powder snow hits.
+you head to the snowy mountains without enough exercise, your thighs will be screaming in pain on the first day's hike, and the next day you won't be able to climb comfortably due to muscle soreness.
+It's frustrating to run out of energy in front of the powder snow.

 To make the most of this precious opportunity, start waking up your body little by little starting in autumn.
 Jogging, biking, or climbing stairs two to three times a week will improve your cardiovascular fitness, and squats and core training will build up the muscles that support your knees and hips.
 Stretching and yoga to maintain flexibility in your hips and ankles will also help prevent injury